Khadija Mushtaq

-Khadija Mushtaq is a Pakistani academic administrator and educator.
-She is the chancellor of Roots Ivy International University and chief executive officer of the Roots School System.
+Khadija Mushtaq was a Pakistani academic administrator and educator.
+She was the chancellor of Roots Ivy International University and chief executive officer of the Roots School System.

 Education

 Mushtaq completed a Master of Economics degree with a specialization in development studies and monetary policy from Quaid-i-Azam University.

 Career

-Mushtag began her career as a teacher.
-She is an advocate for starting education at an early age.
-Mushtaq is the chief executive officer of Roots School System (RSS).
+Mushtaq began her career as a teacher.
+She was an advocate for starting education at an early age.
+Mushtaq was the chief executive officer of Roots School System (RSS).
 Mushtaq founded and leads of the University of London International Programme at RSS.
-She is principal of the largest RSS campus, in Defence Housing Authority, Islamabad.
+She was the principal of the largest RSS campus, in Defence Housing Authority, Islamabad.

-Mushtaq is the chancellor of Roots Ivy International University.
+Mushtaq was the chancellor of Roots Ivy International University.

-Mushtaq is an activist and patron to several non-governmental organizations including the 'Liberating the Girl Child Foundation'.
+Mushtaq was an activist and patron to several non-governmental organizations including the 'Liberating the Girl Child Foundation'.

+She was the founder of Roots IVY International Schools, Roots IVY International College and IVY College of Management Sciences.

+She was the pioneer of Transnational Education (TNE) in Pakistan.

 Personal life

-Khadija has two kids.One of them studies at Roots Ivy International.
+Khadija had two children.
+She died on 14 January 2025 of cancer.